Code Audit Services

 Dependency & License Audit

-Every declared and undeclared third-party dependency, with copyleft contamination, AGPL exposure, and end-of-life packages flagged across your full package tree.
+Every declared and undeclared third-party dependency, with copyleft and AGPL license exposure (the kind that can force you to open-source your own code) and end-of-life packages flagged across your full package tree.

 04